'Snowden refugees' in Hong Kong dream of safety in Canada | DW | 17.09.2019

 "When we see what Snowden did, it gives us some strength," said Kellapatha.

-Tibbo said he does not regret asking the refugees for help, and said the decision was made in an "extremely difficult situation," with Snowden at risk of abduction or assassination.
+Tibbo continues to represent Snowden, and the family in Hong Kong.
+He said he does not regret asking the refugees for help, and said the decision was made in an "extremely difficult situation," with Snowden at risk of abduction or assassination.

 "In terms of the problems they [the refugees] have today, this is not something I've done.
 This is not something they've done.
 This is something that the Hong Kong authorities have done," Tibbo said.